eitasuka/blacksheep/readme.md

 ## Configuration

 Currently, a blacksheep.toml file can be located in two separate places, depending on the target platform.
-If you're using Windows, it's placed wherever Blacksheep is executed from (the current working directory, `./blacksheep.toml`).
+If you're using Windows, it's  at `%USER%/blacksheep.toml`.
 If you're using macOS or Linux, it's located in `~/.config/blacksheep/blacksheep.toml`.
 When you first install Blacksheep, this file wont exist -- one will be generated for you.